keu/docs/learn/astro-python-sdk.md

     aql.cleanup()
 ```

-This DAG extracts the data you loaded into S3 and runs a few simple SQL statements to clean the data, load it into a reporting table on Snowflake, and transform it into a dataframe so that you can print various table details to Airflow logs using Python.
+This DAG extracts the data from S3, loads it into a Snowflake table and runs a few simple SQL statements to clean the data, load it into a reporting table, and transform it into a dataframe so that you can print various table details to Airflow logs using Python.

 Much of this DAG's functionality comes from the Python functions that use task decorators from the Python SDK.
 See [How it works](#how-it-works) for more information about these decorators and the benefits of using the SDK for this implementation.